Ruth-Mwangi/twitter-data-etl/README.md

    - Grant necessary permissions for YouTube API access and AWS S3 resources.

 5. **Data Schema Understanding:**
-   - Familiarize yourself with the structure of Youtube data returned by the API.
+   - Familiarize yourself with the structure of YouTube data returned by the API.

 6. **Apache Airflow Plugins:**
    - Identify and install required Airflow plugins based on project needs.